chimericdream/worldofpannotia.com/src/_psionic_powers/assimilate.md

   powerResistance: "Yes"
   powerPoints: 17
   description: |
     Your pointing finger turns black as obsidian.
-A creature touched by you is partially assimilated into your form and takes 20d6 points of damage.
+A creature touched by you is partially assimilated into your form and takes {% die_roll 20 6 0 %} points of damage.
 Any creature reduced to 0 or fewer hit points by this power is killed, entirely assimilated into your form, leaving behind only a trace of fine dust.
 An assimilated creature's equipment is unaffected.

     A creature that is partially assimilated into your form (that is, a creature that has at least 1 hit point following your use of this power) grants you a number of temporary hit points equal to half the damage you dealt for 1 hour.